All your data – secured and in one place

-For your own security, Kaspersky doesn't store your master password on any of your devices or in the cloud.
-We recommend that you memorize your master password, or write it down and keep it safe, because it can't be recovered if forgotten.
-There is no way to access your password locker or your data without your master password – if you lose it, you’ll also lose access to your data.
+For your own security, Kaspersky doesn't store your main password on any of your devices or in the cloud.
+We recommend that you memorize your main password, or write it down and keep it safe, because it can't be recovered if forgotten.
+There is no way to access your password locker or your data without your main password – if you lose it, you’ll also lose access to your data.

 Images of documents stored in Kaspersky Password Manager are not uploaded to the Kaspersky Security Network and are only available to you locally on your devices, or in your My Kaspersky account.

 Kaspersky Password Manager is a secure password saver and password protection solution that allows you to create strong, unique passwords for all your online accounts, while only having to remember one main password to access them.
 The most secure password manager solutions, including Kaspersky Password Manager, offer robust encryption features, so there is little threat of your data being breached by a third party.

 The Free version of Kaspersky Password Manager does everything the Premium version does, but it only allows you to store a maximum total of 15 entries.
 That’s a maximum total of 15 passwords and confidential documents – like your passport, driver’s license and bank cards – combined.
 Which means it only offers you limited password storage, and limited storage for your personal data too.
 To take advantage of unlimited storage, you need our Premium version.